pyjarrett/calendon/docs/source/project/conventions.rst

     <type> <type>_Make(args...)

-Use this for types which have no pointers and whose bits can be copied around.
+Use this for types which have no pointers and whose bits can be copied around while retaining their original meaning.

 Example: